CAMELS-DE/camels_human_influence/dams/README.md

 ## Output variables

-All variables represent the area percentage of the various HUEK250 classes of the total catchment area.

 - **dams_names** [-] *(names of all dams located in the catchment)*
 - **dams_river_names** [-] *(names of the rivers where the dams are located)*
 - **dams_num** [-] *(number of dams located in the catchment)*